 Garlic is a very popular ingredient for many people due to its strong odour and flavour.
 Although, Garlic is absorbed in your bloodstream and spreads odour through to your tongue.
 Whilst you don’t need to avoid garlic altogether, it isn’t something you should eat in isolation.
 Ensure garlic residue is cleared from your mouth through brushing and flossing.
 You can also perform tongue scraping to reduce bacteria build-up.

 Onions are another popular ingredient, however, like garlic, it can spread a bad odour inside your mouth.
-The sulfuric compounds get absorbed in the bloodstream.
+The sulphuric compounds get absorbed in the bloodstream.
 Brushing and flossing your tongue and teeth will give the extra protection from the odour.

 If you’re a fan of coffee, you’re doing more harm to your mouth than good.
 Caffeine is a savour for many people and helps people start their day, however, it has more repercussions and not just bad breath.
 Coffee can cause dry mouth and reduce saliva flow, which are triggers for the bad odour to get stronger.
 Stay hydrated by drinking water regularly as well.
+Read here to learn the connection between coffee and your oral health.

 Bad breath occurs when bacteria, the decay of debris from the foods you eat, land on the tongue.
 You’d be surprised to know that citrus fruits can cause a bad odour in the mouth.
 Citrus is an acidic property, and an acidic environment thrives on bacteria to cause a bad odour.